bartlomiej-aleksiejczyk/spacex-scope/README.md

 * Add mission to favorites list that is stored between sessions
 * Display all favorite missions
 * Remove missions from favorite list
-## How to try:
-* I encourage to check ouf vercel deployment of this app and test all features:
 ## Prerequisites
 * Installed npm
 ## How to run development version: